JakeSteam/blog-programming/_drafts/2023-02-04-merging-multiple-jekyll-codebases-into-one.md

 1. The solution uses built-in Jekyll features (well, with a supported plugin), avoiding any weird configuration hacking.
 2. Each blog's repository (e.g. [programming blog](https://github.com/JakeSteam/blog-programming)) only contains the assets it needs (posts, images, configuration, any static pages).
 3. The "merged" theme is available to the public, in case anyone wants to use features from my blogs.
 There's also a chance others might want to help add new features.
-4. Any improvements I make to the theme aren't trapped inside my sites, they're included in the standalone theme.
+4. The remote theme system is aware of GitHub releases.
+This means I can peg all my sites to v1.0.0 of minimaJake, safely make & push changes to the repository, and eventually release v1.0.1 when it is stable.

 ## Conclusion

 Overall, the migration went much more smoothly than I expected.
 Once I had the first site configured, the other sites took almost no effort at all, showing the flexibility of the theme system.
 I'm very, very appreciative of how open the Jekyll theming and configuration system is, whereby it takes almost no effort to add new feature toggles, design changes, or config variables.

 In some ways, this migration reminds me of my move from Wordpress to Jekyll [almost a year ago](https://blog.jakelee.co.uk/blog-has-moved-from-wordpress-to-jekyll/).
-Whilst I generally avoided improving the codebase due to the messy nature of the duplicated code, recently I've had endless ideas about improvements all the sites would benefit from.
+Whilst I previously avoided improving the codebase due to the messy nature of the duplicated code, recently I've had endless ideas about improvements all the sites would benefit from.

+Due to this, there's plenty of next steps I'm excited for!
+First, I want to write proper documentation for minimaJake and all the blogs that use it.
+Right now they just have basic documentation from when I was learning Jekyll, not particularly helpful for anyone who has spent 5 minutes with Jekyll!
+Next, some way to navigate easily between my growing collection of sites...

 ## Notes